MizaGBF/Rosetta-Public/readme.md

 A simple CTRL+C or sending a SIGTERM or SIGINT signal will make the bot saves and exits gracefully.
 The bot returns the following codes upong exiting:
-- 0: Exited properly.
+* 0: Exited properly.
-- 1: Failed to load `config.json` on boot.
+* 1: Failed to load `config.json` on boot.
 Check if the file is missing or corrupted.
-- 2: Failed to load `save.json` on boot.
+* 2: Failed to load `save.json` on boot.
 Check if the file is corrupted.
-- 3: Failed to load the save data from Google Drive.
+* 3: Failed to load the save data from Google Drive.
 Maybe Google is having troubles or the save file is missing from the folder.
-- 4: Failed to connect to Google Drive with your Service account.
+* 4: Failed to connect to Google Drive with your Service account.
-- 5: Failed to initialize a bot component.
+* 5: Failed to initialize a bot Component.
-- 6: Bot instance initialization failure.
+* 6: Bot instance initialization failure.

 > [!NOTE]
 > The `/owner bot reboot` command doesn't actually reboot the bot, it's a simple shutdown with the exit code **0**.